YatriGor/EI_coding_assignment/README.md

 # EI Coding Assignment

 ## Overview
-This repository contains solutions for two programming exercises designed to demonstrate proficiency in software design patterns, best coding practices, and system design.
+This repository contains the completed solutions for two programming exercises demonstrating proficiency in software design patterns, best coding practices, and system design.

 ---

 ## Exercise 1: Design Patterns

-### Problem Statement
+### Summary
-Develop six different use cases to demonstrate understanding of software design patterns by implementing the same.
-The use cases are divided as follows:
+Implemented six different use cases demonstrating a strong understanding of software design patterns.
+The use cases are categorized as follows:

 - Two use cases demonstrating two different **behavioral design patterns**.
 - Two use cases demonstrating two different **creational design patterns**.
 - Two use cases demonstrating two different **structural design patterns**.

-Each use case showcases practical applications of these design patterns through coding examples.
+Each use case is implemented with practical coding examples showcasing the application of these design patterns.

 ---

 ## Exercise 2: Smart Office Facility Programming Exercise

-### Problem Statement
+### Summary
-Design a console-based application to manage a smart office facility.
-The system should handle conference room bookings, occupancy detection, and automate control of air conditioning and lighting based on room occupancy.
-This exercise evaluates the ability to implement best coding practices, design patterns, and create an efficient, maintainable, and scalable solution.
+Developed a console-based application to manage a smart office facility.
+The system handles conference room bookings, occupancy detection, and automates control of air conditioning and lighting based on room occupancy.
+The solution follows best coding practices, design patterns, and is efficient, maintainable, and scalable.

-### Functional Requirements
+### Functionalities Implemented

-#### Mandatory Requirements
+#### Mandatory Features
-1. Configure the office facility by specifying the number of meeting rooms.
+1. Configured the office facility by specifying the number of meeting rooms.
-2. Book and cancel bookings for conference rooms.
+2. Enabled booking and cancellation of conference room bookings.
-3. Detect occupancy using sensors that register when at least two people enter a room.
+3. Implemented occupancy detection using sensors that register when at least two people enter a room.
-4. Automatically release bookings for unoccupied rooms if not occupied within 5 minutes.
+4. Automatically released bookings for unoccupied rooms if not occupied within 5 minutes.
-5. Turn off air conditioning and lights if the room is not occupied.
+5. Automated turning off of air conditioning and lights when rooms are unoccupied.

-#### Optional Requirements
+#### Optional Features
-1. Provide a summary of room usage statistics.
+1. Provided a summary of room usage statistics.
-2. Implement user authentication to restrict access to booking and configuration features.
+2. Implemented user authentication to restrict access to booking and configuration features.
-3. Notify users via email or SMS when their booked room is released automatically.
+3. Sent notifications via email or SMS when booked rooms are released automatically.

-### Design Patterns Used
+### Design Patterns Applied
-- **Singleton Pattern**: Ensures a single instance of the office configuration and room booking system throughout the application.
+- **Singleton Pattern**: Used to ensure a single instance of the office configuration and room booking system throughout the application.
 - **Observer Pattern**: Sensors and control systems (lights, AC) observe room occupancy status and react accordingly.
-- **Command Pattern**: Handles booking, cancellation, and room status updates through commands, allowing flexible and extendable operations.
+- **Command Pattern**: Booking, cancellation, and room status updates are handled through commands, allowing flexible and extendable operations.

-### Possible Inputs and Outputs
+### Sample Inputs and Outputs

 #### Positive Cases
 - `Config room count 3`